-One of the slideshow ad best practices includes taking successful carousel ads and transforming them into slideshow campaigns.
-Which is exactly what Sumo did:
+One slideshow ad best practice is taking successful carousel ads and transforming them into slideshow campaigns.
+That’s exactly what Sumo did:

 This way, after optimizing which CTA and offer works best via your carousel split testing, you can select a singular CTA to use on the slideshow app.
-However, you get to keep the different ad copy elements you used in your individual cards in the slideshow to convey more and more value (while keeping the user focused on a singular goal per the entire ad).
+However, you get to keep the elements from your individual slideshow cards to convey more value (while keeping the user focused on the ad’s overall goal).

 This is how slideshow ads can one-up their carousel counterparts.
 The best social media campaigns will build off one another to leverage more data from the previous campaign to build a more efficient and targeted campaign in the next level of ad type.

-The newest of the bunch, collection ads help retailers showcase their products to mobile users in a new way.
+The newest of this bunch, collection ads help retailers showcase their products to mobile users in a new way.

-Think of this as a “digital catalogue,” allowing consumers to browse products straight from your ad.
-This is leading to a new era of mobile shopping in that it eliminates the headaches of long load times and ugly mobile sites, which in turn will reduce friction and drop-off.
+Think of this as a “digital catalog” that allows consumers to browse products straight from your ad.
+This new era of mobile shopping eliminates long load times and ugly mobile sites, which in turn will reduce friction and drop-off.

-Creating a collection ad is simple and similar to creating other ads.
-Simply choose the option of “Collection” when creating a new ad.
+Creating a collection ad is simple — all you have to do is choose the “Collection” option when you start making a new ad.

-From there, you can choose from one of the various templates Facebook offers:
+From there, you can choose from one of the templates Facebook offers:

-Once you choose your template, continue creating the ad as you normally would with Headline, Text, etc. For a more in-depth description on how to set up a collection ad, visit Facebook’s nifty “How To” page.
+Once you choose your template, continue creating the ad as you normally would, with a headline, text, etc. For a more in-depth description on setting up collection ads, visit Facebook’s nifty “How To” page.